Nassau County Child Custody Attorney

 Child advocacy - There are instances in which children are assigned guardians during divorce proceedings.
 This person is charged with protecting the child’s welfare.
 Hopefully, both parents involved in divorce proceedings will put their children’s needs first, but this is not always the case.

 Child’s preference - Children might also be asked their opinions during divorce proceedings.
-Courts often take the requests of older children regarding custody and other issues into consideration when determining the final settlement in a divorce case.
+Nassau County courts often take the requests of older children regarding custody and other issues into consideration when determining the final settlement in a divorce case.

 Novel Custody & Visitation Arrangements

-We look for novel approaches to child custody arrangements that work for both parents.
+Our attorneys look for novel approaches to child custody arrangements that work for both parents in Nassau County.
 If joint legal custody is the best option, both of you will make decisions regarding the child’s wellbeing.